Top 10 California Spring Break Destinations for 2026

 Outside of actually surfing, Huntington Beach has a cool surf vibe with lots of shops and California-surf-type food (tacos, burritos, burgers, etc.).
 There is also a nice boardwalk along the beach where you can ride cruisers, walk, or skate, and there are plenty of other beach activities like volleyball, kites, or even the Huntington Beach International Surfing Museum.

-Huntington Beach is one of the closest coastal towns to the John Wayne airport, so you don’t have to bother with the busy and crazy LAX airport.
-Hotel prices should also be more reasonable during spring than the busy summer.
+Huntington Beach is one of the closest coastal towns to the John Wayne Airport, so you don’t have to bother with the busy and crazy LAX airport.
+Hotel prices should also be more reasonable during the spring than during the busy summer.

 Recommended by Adventure Evermore